 Cruise ship entertainment involves everything from full-on variety shows in the theatre to small venue entertainment.
 It’s the small venue entertainment that entices you to hang around the bar for an hour or two.
-Of course, this depends on the quality of the cruise ship entertainers, and we were so fortunate to have outstanding performers on our cruise.
+Of course this depends on the quality of the cruise ship entertainers.

-Cruise Ship Entertainer Provides Second-hand Brushes With Fame
+Cruise Ship Entertainment Provides Second-hand Brushes With Fame

 Cruise Ship Entertainer Shares Her Stories